mybonk/mybonk-wiki/workshop-1/README.md

 - ✅ Excellent for multi-tenant systems on bare metal
 - ✅ Great for microservices on a single host
 - ✅ Perfect for isolating different applications
-- ❌ Not suitable on cloud VPS (already virtualized)
+- ✅ Work on cloud VPS (but need network configuration)
-- ❌ Less isolation than VMs (shared kernel vulnerabilities)
+- ⚠️ Less isolation than VMs (shared kernel vulnerabilities)
+- ⚠️ Require more networking setup on VPS

 **QEMU VMs in production:**
-- ✅ Standard choice for cloud deployments
 - ✅ Strong isolation guarantees
-- ✅ Can run on any host (virtualized or not)
+- ✅ Standard for traditional virtualization
+- ⚠️ May not work on VPS without nested virtualization
 - ❌ Higher resource overhead
 - ❌ Slower to start/stop
+- ❌ Not available on all cloud providers

 **What's commonly done:**
 - Most NixOS production deployments run directly on hardware or cloud VMs